The Curse of Dark Skin

 In the Bible, the Israelites who conquered the land of Canaan and later apostatized were not cursed with dark skin to separate themselves from those sons of Jacob who remained faithful to God's covenant.
 Even in the LDS teaching of the period of the Great Apostasy, white people did not turn black and black people did not turn white.

 There is a case in Alma 23:18 where the curse was removed from the Lamanites and it did no more follow them.
+This assumes their skin color changes because it's a sign of the curse.

 According to 3 Nephi chapters 11 through 30, Jesus is said to visit the Nephites somewhere in the Americas sometime around 34 A.D.